snowplow-archive/kinesis-example-scala-producer/README.md

 ## FAQ

-**Why isn't aws-java-sdk-1.6.4.jar included in this repo?**

-This file is only available to those on the Amazon Kinesis private beta.

 **Is a Kinesis event producer the right place to put stream setup code?**

-Probably not - best practice would be to handle this as part of your standard AWS devops flow, assigning appropriately-locked down IAM permissions etc. However, this stream setup functionality is included in this project, to simplify getting started.
+Probably not - best practice would be to handle this as part of yourstandard AWS devops flow, assigning appropriately-locked down IAM permissions etc. However, this stream setup functionality is included in this project, to simplify getting started.

 **What about an example Kinesis event consumer aka "Kinesis application" in Scala?**

-We are working on one!
-Stay tuned.
+See [snowplow/kinesis-example-scala-consumer] [kinesis-consumer].

 ## Roadmap